Coexistence of competing first passage percolation on hyperbolic graphs: Introduction

 \subsection{Outline of the paper}

-In Section \ref{sect:preliminaries} we present fundamental properties of first passage percolation and hyperbolic graphs.
-We also give a construction of FPPHE in terms of passage times, and discuss the main ideas behind the proofs of our results.
+In Section \ref{sect:preliminaries} we present fundamental properties of first passage percolation and hyperbolic graphs, and give a construction of FPPHE in terms of passage times.
+In Section~\ref{sect:tree} we construct the tree $\mathbb{T}$ described in the proof overview above.
 In Sections \ref{sect:scales} and \ref{sec:tpaths} we set up an inductive argument which is the core of the proof of Theorem \ref{thm:survival_FPP_1}, which is described in Section \ref{sect:survival_FPP_1}.
 The proof of Theorem \ref{thm:survival_FPP_lambda} can be found in Section \ref{sect:survival_FPP_lamda}.
 We present conclusive remarks and open questions in Section \ref{sect:questions}, and prove a technical results regarding detours away from geodesics on hyperbolic graphs in Appendix \ref{sect:proof_prop_detour}.